aashtonnz/eight-queens/README.md

 This program uses a genetic algorithm to iterate on an inital population of 500 random solutions.
 After each iteration the best solution is printed.
 If a correct ('optimal') solution is found then it is printed along with a message 'OPTIMAL SOLUTION FOUND' and the program terminates.
 If a correct solution is not found within 30 iterations of the algorithm then the program terminates.

-The genetic algorithm acts on each population as follows:
+One iteration of the genetic algorithm acts on the population as follows:

   1. A 'fitness' rating is calculated for each solution, based on the number of threatening queens and random generation.
-The degree of random generation is currently at 50 % but may be adjusted.
+The degree of random generation is currently at 50% but may be adjusted.
-  2. The most fit 150 solutions (of the 500 in the population) are retained.
+  2. Of the 500 population members, the most fit 150 solutions are retained.
 This quantity may also be adjusted.
-  3. The most fit 120 solutions compete in a 'tournament' in which new fitness ratings are calculated but with a 30 % degree of randomness (adjustable).
+  3. A parent is selected from the remaining 150 solutions using a 'tournament'.
+This entails calculating new fitness ratings for each solution using a 30% degree of randomness (adjustable).
+Of the 150 solutions, 120 (adjustable) are randomly selected, and from these the solution with the highest fitness is selected as a parent.
+  4. Another parent is selected using step (3).
-  2. New solutions are created from the surviving 150 using a technique called 'crossover'.
-This entails randomly selecting pairs of solution vectors, dividing each vector at six split points, and then recombining them.
-Currently this process is 100 % successful, however this may be adjusted, as may be the number of split points.
-Finally, there is a 0.1 % chance that a vector component of a new solution will be randomly changed (or 'mutated').
-These new solutions continue to be generated until the population is once again 500 solutions.
+  5. Two child solutions are created from the two parents using 'crossover'.
+This entails dividing each vector at six split points, and then recombining them.
+Currently crossover is always successful, however one may adjust the success probability.
+The number of split points is also adjustable.
+Finally, there is a 0.1% chance that a vector component of a child will be randomly changed (or 'mutated').
+  6. Steps (3) to (4) are repeated until the population contains 500 solutions again.
-  3. If the population contains an optimal solution then it is printed.
+  7. If the population contains an optimal solution then it is printed.